ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Report PASS / FAIL
 ```

-This represents a basic infrastructure-as-code principle:
+The workflow demonstrates a state-based administrative automation principle:

 > Define the expected state, perform the change, and verify the resulting state.

+This is configuration and administrative automation rather than a claim that the script itself constitutes a complete infrastructure-as-code implementation.

 ---